Víctor Mongil

-Víctor Mongil Adeva (born 21 July 1992) is a Spanish professional footballer who plays as a centre-back for Indian Super League club Kerala Blasters.
+Víctor Mongil Adeva (born 21 July 1992) is a Spanish professional footballer who plays as a centre-back for Tercera Federación club Palencia.

 Club career

-Born in Valladolid, Castile and León, Mongil started his senior career with local club Real Valladolid's reserves in Tercera División.
-He went on to make nine competitive appearances for the first team, his Segunda División debut coming on 17 September 2011 in a 3–1 home loss against Real Murcia where he played 90 minutes.
+Born in Valladolid, Castile and León, Mongil started his senior career with local club Real Valladolid's reserves in the Tercera División.
+He went on to make nine competitive appearances for the first team, his Segunda División debut coming on 17 September 2011 in a 3–1 home loss against Real Murcia CF where he played 90 minutes.

 For the better part of the next seven seasons, Mongil competed in the Segunda División B, representing Atlético Madrid B, CD Alcoyano, Mérida AD, Pontevedra CF and Atlético Levante UD (with the latter side, he also spent six months in the fourth tier).
 On 29 January 2019 he moved to the Georgian Erovnuli Liga, signing with FC Dinamo Tbilisi and playing five matches in the 2019–20 UEFA Europa League before being ousted by Feyenoord in the last qualifying round.

 On 2 January 2020, Mongil joined ATK of the Indian Super League.
 He returned to Dinamo shortly after, winning another Erovnuli Liga.

 Mongil returned to India and its top tier on 26 July 2021, agreeing to a contract at Odisha FC.
 One year later, he moved to Kerala Blasters FC of the same league.
-He made his debut on 7 October, as a last-minute substitute in a 3–1 win against East Bengal Club.
+He made his debut on 7 October, as a last-minute substitute in a 3–1 win against East Bengal FC.